nektro/andesite/README.md

 ## Getting Started
 These instructions will help you get the project up and running.
 To obtain the binary you will use to run the app, follow the [Development](#development) or [Deployment](#deployment) sections for futher direction.
 Below, are general directions for all builds.

-### Flags
-Use these to configure your Andesite instance.
-All are optional.

 | Name | Type | Default | Description |
 |------|------|---------|-------------|